Is the Ryze Tello drone powered by DJI worth the money, and is it perhaps the first decent beginner drone? Let’s find out in my review.

 The app works great and is easy to set up and understand.
 However, I recommend buying a Bluetooth controller that makes the craft much easier to operate.
 New colored covers are not necessary but something you can buy if you want.

 I have had lots of fun flying the drone and the kids love it too!
 Please comment below if you have any other questions or experiences with this cool aircraft.
+Here is a list of other cool drones for children and beginners.

 Video review will come very soon…